a6patch/docs/docs/voting/public-pools-explained.md

+---
+title: Voting for a Public Pool
+---
 # Voting for a Public Pool

 This article will explain the basic principles of public pools, and the script that is used to reward voters for their support.